SladeHirschi/resume-project/Readme.md

 * Verify JWT's in backend to ensure they are valid and not expired
 * Add functionality to create project cards in projects section
 * Better 404 page
+* REFACTOR a lot of code
+* Allow users to change their profile picture and declared occupation